Hungary: Students form human chain to support autonomy for universities | DW | 06.09.2020

 Students on Sunday passed a document, hand to hand, declaring the school's principles and future goals, which is to be presented to lawmakers.

 Many top professors at the university have resigned as well as its leadership.
-Many actors, musicians and artists, as well as other educational establishments, have expressed their support for the cause.
+Actors, musicians and artists, as well as other educational establishments, have expressed their support for the cause.

 Read more: Turkey, Hungary and Poland: The politics of school textbooks